Varun-Chakraborty/compiler/README.md

-# Compiler - Porting to Rust
+# Compiler - Rust Version

 **Note:**
 1. The original Java version of this project is available in the [java branch](https://github.com/Varun-Chakraborty/compiler/tree/java).
-2. You’ll need Rust installed to run the Rust-based tools.
+2. You’ll need Rust installed to run these Rust-based tools.
-3. The assembler is still being ported to Rust — for now, please use the Java version included in this branch as a fallback.

 ## Overview
 This project is a **from-scratch CPU simulator** paired with a simple **assembler** that can translate custom assembly language into machine code (represented as ASCII 0/1 bits).